kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

   - Rendering alone will not help.
 Triggering a render doesn't update the card.
 The card data has to be refreshed somehow.
   - Try a coarse reactivity provider whose data is set on each render, and sign up the card to refresh when any of its related entities are updated.
 - [ ] Attached info cards in popout force some width onto the popout window.
 Any idea how to get around that?
 Maybe some trick with parent container width perhaps?
-- [ ] Container Panel ctx menu seems to be getting confused when clicking Edit.

 ## Stretch, or defer to post V7.3.0